hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `-retry-join` - Address of another agent to join after starting up.
 This can be specified multiple times to specify multiple agents to join.
-If Serf is unable to join with any of the specified addresses, the agent will ertry the join every `-retry-interval` up to `-retry-max` attempts.
+If Serf is unable to join with any of the specified addresses, the agent will retry the join every `-retry-interval` up to `-retry-max` attempts.
 This can be used instead of `-join` to continue attempting to join the cluster.